Bill Graham (promoter): Family

-Bill Graham had five sisters, Rita Rose; Evelyn (or "Echa") Udray; Sonja (or "Sonia") Szobel; Ester Chichinsky; and Tanya (or "Tolla") Grajonca, however his youngest sister Tolla died of pneumonia while fleeing the Holocaust.
+Bill Graham had five sisters, Rita Rose; Evelyn (or "Echa") Udray; Sonja (or "Sonia") Szobel; Ester Chichinsky; and Tanya (or "Tolla") Grajonca.
+His youngest sister Tolla died of pneumonia while fleeing the Holocaust.
 Rita and Ester moved to the United States and were close to Graham in his later life.
 Evelyn and Sonja escaped the Holocaust, first to Shanghai, and later, after the war, to Europe.
 Graham's nephew and Sonia Szobel's son is musician Hermann Szobel.

-Graham married Bonnie MacLean on June 11, 1967 and they had one child, David (born 1968); after many years of not living together the couple divorced in 1975.
+Graham married Bonnie MacLean on June 11, 1967, and they had one child, David (born 1968); after many years of not living together the couple divorced in 1975.
 With Marcia Sult Godinez, Graham had another son; Alex Graham-Sult and a stepson, Thomas Sult.